 The problem with using a hosting service is that standards of service might change over time.
 If you find yourself unhappy with how your hosting partner performs, moving your emails to another email service may be stressful.

 You also need to consider the potential downtime in email services if a migration is planned.
-While the obstacles are insurmountable, they nonetheless need to be accounted for.
+While the obstacles are not insurmountable, they nonetheless need to be accounted for.

 For solopreneurs that don’t need to step past a single inbox, getting a professional email hosting service can be more convenient and cost-efficient.
 The least advisable choice, though, is to opt for a free email service.
-The risk and reputational hit aren’t quite acceptable.
+The risk and reputational hit aren’t quite acceptable